ga-wdi-boston/js-dom-assessment/diagnostic.md

 In your own words, please answer the following question: WHAT IS THE DOM?

 <!-- your answer starts here -->
+The dom is a place in the browser where a base copy of the site you're looking at is stored and can be manipulated.
+However what you can access is a "copy" of the websites skeleton.
+It keeps the master, and gives you one to change, since you can't change a site you don't have access to.

 <!-- your answer ends here -->